Nales13/clean-admin-list/README.md

 ## Configuration

-The setting `admin_list_filter_suffix` should be set to the domain of which users should be shown on the About page only, i.e. `@domain.com`.
+The setting `clean_admin_list_suffix` should be set to the domain of which users should be shown on the About page only, i.e. `@domain.com`.